lintonmack/course/week5/lesson1_page3.md

 ## Finished?

-If you have finished then why not add some more functionality?
+Get some practise *instantiating* (creating new instances) objects by replicating a real Metrolink route.
+If you have want more of a challenge then why not attempt the below?

 ### 'This is the service from Eccles to Ashton-under-Lyne.
 Now arriving at: Holt Town'
 * Add a method to the `Route` prototype called `getStartingStation`, which returns the first station in the `_stations` array.